hponcede/use-svg-ssg/README.md

 **Warning.** Still under development.
 Not to be used in production.

 When building an SSG site, loaded SVG files are written inside the resuling HTML, resulting in a somewhat messy markup.
-This module aims at minimizing the presence of SVG markup in your HMTL by registering the SVG content inside your bundles and writing simple `<use href="#...">` SVG declarations inside the HTML markup.
+This module aims at minimizing the presence of SVG markup in your HMTL by registering the SVG content inside your bundles and writing simple `<use href="#..."/>` SVG declarations inside the HTML markup.

 First, load the context provider (SvgProvider) in your `App` file: